Kyoto: Top 21 Landmarks You Must Visit in 2026

 ⭐ Recommendation: Don't miss out on amazing Kyoto tours - book now!

 Kiyomizu-dera Temple, a UNESCO World Heritage site, offers a serene escape and breathtaking views of Kyoto.
-Renowned for its wooden stage that juts out from the hillside, it provides a panoramic vista, especially stunning during cherry blossom and autumn foliage seasons.
-The temple’s Otowa Waterfall is another highlight, where visitors can drink from the sacred waters believed to grant wishes.
+Founded in 778 AD, it is one of the oldest temples in the city.
+Renowned for its wooden stage that juts out 13 meters from the hillside — built without a single nail — it provides a panoramic vista, especially stunning during cherry blossom and autumn foliage seasons.
+The temple's Otowa Waterfall is another highlight, where visitors can drink from the sacred waters believed to grant wishes in love, academics, or longevity.
 Moreover, the vibrant vermilion colors of the main hall contrast beautifully with the surrounding nature, creating a picturesque scene.
 As you explore, discover the Jishu Shrine, dedicated to love and matchmaking.
-For a deeper dive, explore Kyoto’s highlights or immerse yourself in its rich culture.
-Insider tip: Visit early in the morning to avoid crowds and fully appreciate the temple’s tranquil atmosphere.
-Kiyomizu-dera is a must-see among Kyoto landmarks.

 5. Reflect at the Ryoan-ji Zen Garden